 4. Turn a Hobby into a business

-After years of working and raising a family, you probably have a lot of stuff around the house.
+After years of working and raising a family, you probably have a lot of stuff around the house you don't want or need anymore.
 You can profit from your used and unwanted items by selling them on eBay or Craigslist.
 If you find items that sell well, you can find sources of them at flea markets, garage sales, and thrift shops to start your own eBay store.

 Or, Amazon also offers the ability to sell used items.
 It even offers a service, Fulfillment by Amazon, whereby you can ship all your listed items to Amazon, and it will take care of shipping them to your customers.